ellaampy/SpatioTemporalYield/README.md

   <img src="figs/Figure10_comparing_profiles.png" alt="Example Image" width="400">
   <figcaption>Fig.2: Temporal variability in spectral reflectance, weather variables, and spectral indices for a pre-drought year (2011 -blue) and drought year (2012 - red) for a selected county in Nebraska. </figcaption>
 </figure>

+The data used for the study is available here (please check back later).

 ## Experiment setup
 The workflow follows the compression or transformation of spatio-temporal information into other data structures.